DF-1317/2018/Robot User Manual.md

 *Starting Postion Chooser: Far Left, Left, Center, Right, Far Right *Crossing Chooser: Front, Behind.
 Whether to cross in front of the switch or behind the switch when the target is on the opposite side then the robot.
 *Indicaters indicating if certain drive modes are on.
 *The EndGame Indicator will flash when there are about 30 seconds left in the match, then turn green.
+It will flash again when there are fifteen seconds remaining.